barabanshek/firecracker/sabre/README.md

 The microbenchmark is designed to reproduce *Figure 9* from the paper.
 It runs Sabre over snapshots of different sparsities (over the specified dataset) and in different modes.
 For the best results, use real uVM snapshots as the datasets.

 ```
+# Run in root folder of firecracker repository

-# Configure the machine and setup IAA hardware;
+# Configure the machine and setup the IAA hardware;
-#   - use <CPU frequency> of 2700000 to reproduce results from the paper and figure bellow
+#   - use <CPU frequency> of 2700000 to reproduce results from the paper and the figure bellow
-sudo ./scripts/setup_node.sh <CPU frequency>
+pushd sabre/scripts/; sudo ./setup_node.sh <CPU frequency>; popd

-# Export dataset location and name
+# Export the dataset location and name
 export SABRE_DATASET_PATH=<path to the dataset dir>
 export SABRE_DATASET_NAME=<name of the dataset>

-# Run benchmark
+# Run benchmark (at least 3 times for best results)
 sudo -E ./build/sabre/memory_restoration_micro --benchmark_repetitions=<N> --benchmark_min_time=1x --benchmark_format=csv --logtostderr | tee results.csv

 # Plot results
-python3 sabre/plot_microbenchmark.py
+python3 sabre/scripts/plot_microbenchmark.py results.csv
 ```

 This reproduces the follwoing characterization of Sabre memory restoration: